nikih94/rpi-thermal-benchmark/README.md

 - Applies increasing CPU loads (e.g., 20%, 40%, ..., 100%) using `stress-ng`
 - Each load phase is preceded by an idle (cool down) period
-- Records the CPU temperature every 10 seconds
+- Records temperature every 10 seconds
 - Logs the **average temperature per minute** to a CSV file (`stats.csv`)
 - Designed to test **thermal performance and cooling** of Raspberry Pi devices